 STAGGERED-STUD WALL.
-Framing method that aligns adjacent studs with opposite edges of wide top and bottom plates to prevent the membranes on each side of the wall from being attached to common studs.
+Framing method that places adjacent studs on opposite sides of wide top and bottom plates to prevent the membranes on each side of the wall from being attached to common studs.

 STRUCTURAL COMPOSITE LUMBER (SCL).
 A group of engineered wood structural products that are bonded with an exterior adhesive.
 Types of structural composite lumber covered under this designation in this standard are: